-- The Low-Income Housing Tax Credit program provides eligible rental developers with financing necessary to develop and substantially rehabilitate affordable rental housing in the State.
-The tax credit reduces the investors' federal tax liability by up to 9% of the eligible project cost each year for 10 years, and participation in the program ensures the creation and/or preservation of affordable rental housing for households earning up to 80% of the area median income. - The Workforce Housing Loan Program provides long-term financing for tax credit developments.
-Assistance is available in the form of 30-year balloon loans for a percentage of development costs based on income designations for each county. - The Rental Production Program provides long-term financing for tax credit developments.
-Amortizing or deferred loans are available up to 20 years. - The Carryover Loan Program provides financing for the acquisition of land for 9% new construction tax credit properties.
+- Low-Income Housing Tax Credit provides eligible rental developers with financing necessary to develop and substantially rehabilitate affordable rental housing in the State.
+The tax credit reduces the investors' federal tax liability by up to 9% of the eligible project cost each year for 10 years, and participation in the program ensures the creation and/or preservation of affordable rental housing for households earning up to 80% of the area median income. - Workforce Housing Loan Program provides long-term financing for tax credit developments.
+Assistance is available in the form of 30-year balloon loans for a percentage of development costs based on income designations for each county. - Rental Production Program provides long-term financing for tax credit developments.
+Amortizing or deferred loans are available up to 20 years. - Rental Production Program Disaster Recovery provides loans to fund construction of affordable rental developments in counties with a federally-declared disaster designation due to Hurricane Florence in 2018 and Hurricane Matthew in 2016. - Carryover Loan Program provides financing for the acquisition of land for 9% new construction tax credit properties. - The Integrated Supportive Housing Program, a collaboration with DHHS, provides long-term financing for developments that set aside up to 20% of units for people with disabilities.